Unit 2 Ferry Wharf

 Harvey John Director, Alex Mann, says; “I’ve always felt that removing all details from a CV (name, sex, age, ethnicity, name of academic institution etc.) is a great way to remove bias from the initial screening process and ensure applications are treated fairly.

 Do people share Alex’s view?
 I asked my LinkedIn connections whether they believed that personal information should be omitted from a CV.
 The result was comprehensive.
-Three quarters of respondents believed that a candidate’s name should be removed from a CV, and over 60% thought that all personal information should be excluded.
+Three-quarters of respondents believed that a candidate’s name should be removed from a CV, and over 60% thought all personal information should be excluded.

 It’s not a perfect solution.
 A blind CV can help remove bias at the start of the process, but it doesn’t stop unintended favouritism at the interview stage.

 The obvious flaw in asking for blind CVs is that a candidate can hardly send in a job application without including contact details.
 The removal of personal information is a task performed by the recruitment agency, or by someone in the organisation not directly involved in the selection process.
 The important thing is that the person who is creating the shortlist for the interview sees the anonymised version of the CV.